zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/stop/README.md

 **Original ID:** 278838
 **Internal:** No

-The **STOP** statement is virtually identical in function to the [ABORT](./../abort) statement except that it does not terminate a calling jCL program.
+The **STOP** statement is virtually identical in function to the [ABORT](./../abort) statement, except that it does not terminate a calling jCL program.

 Go back to [jBASE BASIC](./../jbase-basic-programmers-reference-guide).